 Dry debris that collects on your mower deck can catch on fire from the friction of the belt creating heat.

 Check out How to Find & Prevent Substantial Lawn Mower Deck Problems to learn more about keeping your deck clean and in good condition to extend your lawn tractor’s lifespan.

-Debris in the Pulley Grooves on a Lawn Tractor
+Debris in the Pulley Grooves

 Debris can also build up in the grooves of your pulleys which causes stress on your mower belt when it needs to stretch around the additional material.
 Your lawn tractor belt can come off or snap.